Nugem creates a scaffold project for a new gem in a new git repository.

 Common Behavior

-subcommands have common behavior.
+The ruby and jekyll subcommands have common behavior.

-Gem scaffolds are created within the generated/
+Gem scaffolds are created by default within the ~/nugem_generated/NAME directory.

 If your user name is not already stored in your git global config, you will be asked for your GitHub or BitBucket user name.
 You will also be asked to enter your GitHub or BitBucket password when the remote repository is created for you.

-After you create the gem, edit the gemspec
+After you create the gem, edit the gemspec and change the summary and the description.

 and your gem will be published.